dsci445-csu/project-3/README.md

   - **OLS** achieved the strongest overall predictive performance, particularly on the 2025 out-of-sample data, indicating that the next-season WAR is well captured by a linear relationship with current-season performance statistics.
   - **LASSO** produced comparable results to OLS while reducing model complexity by shrinking several coefficients to zero, suggesting that only a subset of performance metrics meaningfully contribute to future WAR.
-  - **BOOSTING** did not outperform linear models, implying that nonlinear relationships provide limited predictive value in this scenario.
+  - **Boosting** did not outperform linear models, implying that nonlinear relationships provide limited predictive value in this scenario.

-  Despite predictive accuracy, all models exhibit regression toward the mean, especially for players with extreme WAR values, highlighting the uncertainty in forecasting future player performance.
+  Despite predictive performance, all models exhibit regression toward the mean, especially for players with extreme WAR values, highlighting the uncertainty in forecasting future player performance.

-## Study Preictions with 2025 examples:
+## Study Predictions with 2025 examples:
 Predicted vs. actual WAR values are examined for selected high-profile players, including:
-  - Aarin Judge
+  - Aaron Judge
   - Bobby Witt Jr.
   - Michael Toglia
   - Hunter Goodman
+  - Shohei Ohtani
-  - Shohei Ohtani; his WAE was skewed because he has a combined WAR (pitching and hitting statistics, and our model only uses hitting statistics.
-This shows a limitiation within our model)
+      -Shohei Ohtani's predicted WAR is skewed because his observed WAR includes both hitting and pitching contributions, while the model only uses hitting statistics.
+This highlights a limitation of the current modeling approach.

 ## Reproducibility

-This project is full reproducible:
+This project is fully reproducible:
   - All code is written in **R**
   - Models are built using **tidymodels**, **glmnet**, and **yardstick**
   - Cross-validation and tuning are explicitly defined